robb-romans/robb-sh-hugo/site/content/posts/wtd-portland-2019.md

 <br/><br/>

-## Lessons learned

-Lessons learned at the conference.
+## Lessons learned at the conference

 - The value of our community
+  - writers sometimes find themselves isolated
   - connectedness
   - solidarity
   - esprit de corp